openthread/ot-docs/site/en/reference/cli/concepts/coap.md

 OpenThread offers both CoAP server and client functionality, enabling devices to connect to resources on the CoAP server, and observe each resource for a change in its current state.
+The CpAP agent provided in the CLI can act as either the CoAP client or server.

 ## CoAP commands